Inboxen/Inboxen/README.md

 The basic idea here is to use [salmon](https://github.com/moggers87/salmon) in two parts:

-* recieve email, check this is an alias exists, push message to queue
+* recieve email, check this is an inbox exists, push message to queue
 * watch the queue for new messages, push them into the DB

 Requires Salmon and Django